The Human Footprint

 - Roads and railways

-Currently, 75% of our land surface is experiencing human pressures.
-And from 1993 to 2009, population has grown 23%.
+Currently, 75% of our land surface is experiencing human pressure.
+And from 1993 to 2009, the population has grown 23%.
 But the human footprint has increased by just 9%.